Crumlin Road Gaol, Belfast, Northern Ireland

 The place is filled with sadness and grief.
 One of the spookiest places is said to be the basement drop cell.
-It is the place where the dead man is set to dangle until he is surely dead.
+It is the place where the dead man is set to dangle until he’s dead.
 It will leave even the stout of heart shaken and in fear.

-The jail’s long history of housing criminals has given it personality and a fair share of ghostly encounters.
+The gaol’s story of housing criminals has given it personality and a fair share of ghostly encounters.
 If you want to hear the noises and see spectres yourself, book a trip to Belfast now.

 History of Crumlin Road Gaol

-Crumlin Road Jail in Belfast has been derelict since 1996 and it is the only Victorian era prison which is still standing in Northern Ireland.
+Having been built in 1846, Crumlin Road Gaol in Belfast is the only Victorian-era prison still standing in Northern Ireland.
 It is also known as the Crum or the Crumlin Road Gaol.
-The Crumlin Road Jail in Belfast has been recognized as grade A listed building because of its significance in history and its architectural design.

-It stands directly opposite the Crumlin Road Courthouse and there is a tunnel underneath which connects the two buildings together.
-The tunnel was used to transport the criminals from the courthouse to the jail and vice versa.
-During the prison’s existence from 1846 to 1996, more than 25,000 prisoners were held there.
+It stands directly opposite the Crumlin Road Courthouse, and there is a tunnel underneath which connects the two buildings.
+The tunnel was used to transport the criminals from the courthouse to the gaol and vice versa.